PlayStation Plus: Games, tiers, pricing and more

 At present, PlayStation Plus is an online subscription service that lets PS4 and PS5 owners play games online.
 It also gives them access to two complimentary downloadable games each month, additional discounts in the PlayStation Store and cloud storage for saved game files.

 The PS Plus revamp, which will begin this summer, won’t change any of that.
-However, Sony plans to add two additional “tiers” to PS Plus service, which will add hundreds of games to stream and download.
+However, the service will also get two additional “tiers,” which will add hundreds of games to stream and download.
 The exact game selection will depend on which tier you choose.

 When will PlayStation Plus be available?